SEBA-Smart-Services/smartnet/batman_mesh_network/setup.md

-## BATMAN MESH NETWORK SETUP
+# SmartNet wireless mesh node setup

-Instructions for setting up a simple batman mesh network, specifically for the hyrax PCP-105.
+These instructions take new users through the process of setting up the wireless mesh network using BATMAN.
+The simple batman mesh network, was created for the hyrax PCP-105 running OpenWrt version xxxx.
 If you run into any difficulties or require further details please refer to intellidesign user reference manual for hyrax PCP-105 (DOC: HYR03001).

+## OpenWrt Device

-### Setup
+### Basic Setup
-1. Connect power, antenna and ethernet cable (eth0) to device.
+1. Connect power (DC power supply at least 3W), antenna and ethernet cable (eth0) to device.
-1. SSH into device (using PuTTY) through ethernet IP address.
+1. SSH into device (using PuTTY) either through ethernet or wifi (any network changes made to the current connection will result in a loss in connection)
+    1. If connecting through ethernet, plug the ethernet cable into either eth0 or eth1 on the hyreax device.
+Through putty connect to the  default IP address which is 192.168.1.1.
+The username and password for the device are root and openwrt respectively.
         1. Ensure the fixed *ethernet network IP* of current device matches that of the one you are trying to connect to (see IP settings below for more details).
+    1. If using Wifi connect network ID `Intellidesign.FP2`, the password is `MyPASSWORD`, the default wifi IP to use for putty is 192.168.2.1.
+Similarly to above accept the authentication key and then password and username.
+        1. Deafult IP can be used to access web config user interface through any web browser. login details are `root` and the password is `operwrt`
+    1. An alternative method is connecting through USB, please refer to hyrax manual for more information.

+1. Once connected to the device it is a good idea to change the default network values, this can be done through either UCI or the web UI.
+    1. Using the command line you can either type in the commands directly or edit file, however once the files have been updated you will need to reboot the device.
 1. Change directories to the *"etc/config"* file (from PuTTY login type `cd ../etc/config`).

+### Configure batman-adv using UCI

 1. Type in the following commands to configure the *"batman-adv"* file (or manually change the values by using `vim batman-adv`, *see vim commands below for additional help*).
     1. `uci set batman-adv.bat0=mesh`
     1. `uci set batman-adv.bat0.mesh_iface=wlan0`